 - To His Coy Mistress (Andrew Marvell, early 1650s) What more can you say about a poem that exclaims, “Had we but world enough, and time,” then I would spend hundreds of years adoring each part of you.
 But we don’t (“at my back I always hear Time’s wingèd chariot hurrying near”), so let’s get it on, baby!

-Without further ado, here are my little efforts:
+And without further ado, here are my own little efforts over the years:

 This sat in my Drafts folder for eight years before I finally kicked it out into the world.

 As is the case with most of my “poetry” it’s just a tiny slice of my life.

 Speaking of weird, this piece is one of my stranger ones.

 No one has ever asked about the secret hidden in the text, though.
 Either it’s too obvious or, more likely, no one cared.
 (It’s probably just as well that, in this fractious time, my posts about gender are almost entirely ignored by readers and trolls alike.)